Precision Manufacturing for Complex Engineering Work

 Ideal for shafts, bushings, threaded fittings, and other cylindrical features that benefit from lathe operations.

-Designed to integrate into the same workflow as our additive and milling processes, reducing handoffs and setup error.
+Designed to integrate into the same workflow as our additive and milling processes, reducing handoffs and setup errors.

 Launching soon.